A7medMo7ammed20/A7medMo7ammed20/README.md

 # Hi there, I'm Ahmed Hatem 👋

 As a web developer with a two-year tenure at SmartMinde, I've honed a versatile skill set.
-My expertise encompasses ASP.NET Core, AngularJS, Vue.js, and proficiency in managing development teams.
+My expertise encompasses ASP.NET Core, Angular, Vue.js, and proficiency in managing development teams.
 Currently, I serve as the CTO at our development company, overseeing technical services and server management on Google Cloud Platform (GCP).

 ## 🔧 Technologies & Tools